In this article:

 On the flip side, ‘dirty’ bulking involves a more relaxed approach where not much thought is given to your macro or calorie intakes.
 Some people might shoot for a certain amount of protein, but, other than that, the only other objective is excess calories.

 The upside of dirty bulking is that you can eat pretty much anything you want and you can put on some significant amounts of muscle mass if you do it right.
 The downside is that you can also pack on a lot of fat, particularly when a large calorie surplus is involved.

-The end result when dirty bulking is often a cutting phase that takes significantly longer…and nobody wants to spend more time restricting their calories!
+The end result of a dirty bulk is often a cutting phase that takes significantly longer…and nobody wants to spend more time restricting their calories!

 10 Ways To Maximize Your Bulking Season Results